 Is the honeymoon long over?
 Hang in there.
 A new University of California, Berkeley, study shows those prickly disagreements that can mark the early and middle years of marriage mellow with age as conflicts give way to humour and acceptance.

-Researchers analysed videotaped conversations between 87 middle-aged and older husbands and wives who had been married for 15 to 35 years, and tracked their emotional interactions over the course of 13 years.
-They found that as couples aged, they showed more humour and tenderness towards another.
+Researchers analysed videotaped conversations between 87 middle-aged and older husbands and wives who had been married for 15 to 35 years and tracked their emotional interactions over the course of 13 years.
+They found that as couples aged, they showed more humour and tenderness towards one another.

 Marriage is good for your mental health

 “Our findings shed light on one of the great paradoxes of late life,” said study senior author Robert Levenson, a UC Berkeley psychology professor.
 “Despite experiencing the loss of friends and family, older people in stable marriages are relatively happy and experience low rates of depression and anxiety.
 Marriage has been good for their mental health.”

 Consistent with previous findings from Levenson’s Berkeley Psychophysiology Laboratory, the longitudinal study found that wives were more emotionally expressive than their husbands, and as they grew older, they tended toward more domineering behaviour and less affection.
 But generally, across all the study’s age and gender cohorts, negative behaviors decreased with age.

 “Given the links between positive emotion and health, these findings underscore the importance of intimate relationships as people age, and the potential health benefits associated with marriage,” said co-lead author Alice Verstaen, who conducted the study as a Ph.D. student at UC Berkeley and is currently a postdoctoral fellow at the VA Puget Sound Health Care System.